Why Leptospirosis in Dogs Is a Disease Every Pet Owner Should Know About

 "The vaccine is tailored to the individual risk of the dog and the individual veterinary team's recommendation," Primm says.
 "In my area, we have added a lepto vaccine to our core vaccine recommendations."

-Your veterinarian will discuss the right timing for your dog to receive a Leptospira vaccine, but two initial doses 2-to-4 weeks apart are required, per guidelines from the American Animal Hospital Association.
+Your veterinarian will discuss the right timing for your dog to receive a Leptospira vaccine, but two initial doses two to four weeks apart are required, per guidelines from the American Animal Hospital Association.
 A year after the initial dosage, an annual booster is given to keep dogs protected.
-The vaccine is given as early as 8-to-9 weeks of age and can be administered at any age.
+The vaccine is given as early as eight to nine weeks of age and can be administered at any age.

 According to VCA Hospitals, possible side effects of the Leptospira vaccine include lethargy for a few days and loss of appetite.
 Just like in humans, there could also be soreness at the injection site.
 In some cases, dogs may suffer allergic reactions such a skin rash or even present anaphylactic shock-like symptoms.
 Your veterinarian will help you know what to look out for.

-Whether you live in a high risk area or not, if you’re at all concerned about your dog’s risk for leptospirosis, consult your vet for the best course of action.
+Whether you live in a high risk area or not, if you're at all concerned about your dog's risk for leptospirosis, consult your vet for the best course of action, especially before you consider taking your dog swimming.